 March 21, 2013

-Recognised for the intensity and originality of his interpretations, Piotr Anderszewski is regarded as one of the outstanding musicians of his generation.
+Piotr Anderszewski is regarded as one of the outstanding musicians of his generation.

-Piotr Anderszewski has been singled out for several high profile awards throughout his career, including the prestigious Gilmore award, given every four years to a pianist of exceptional talent.
+Recognised for the intensity and originality of his interpretations, Piotr Anderszewski has been singled out for several high profile awards throughout his career, including the prestigious Gilmore award, given every four years to a pianist of exceptional talent.

 He has also been the subject of two award-winning documentaries by the film maker Bruno Monsaingeon for ARTE.
 The first of these, Piotr Anderszewski plays the Diabelli Variations (2001) explores Anderszewski’s particular relationship with Beethoven’s opus 120, whilst the second, Piotr Anderszewski, Unquiet Traveller (2008) is an unusual artist portrait, capturing Anderszewski’s reflections on music, performance and his Polish-Hungarian roots.
-A third collaboration with Monsaingeon, Anderszewski Plays Schumann was made for Polish Television and first broadcast in 2010.
+A third film by Monsaingeon, Anderszewski Plays Schumann was made for Polish Television and first broadcast in 2010.